aurelian/bombinate/README.md

 bombinate was word of the day on 7th of Dec on http://dictionary.reference.com

+This project is a playground where I attempt to improve my skills with Clojure/ClojureScript using experimental learing.

+I'll try to keep some [notes](/notes) on the process.

 ### Setup

 To get an interactive development environment run: